siddhpatil6/AndroidInterviewAdvance/README.md

 • If defined inside a class, we can't skip the name while calling a method or accessing a variable.
 • Mainly used for providing Singleton behavior.

+<h1> what is difference in coroutine than thread </h1>
+<b>Concurrency vs. Parallelism:</b> <br>
+Threads are typically associated with parallelism, where multiple threads of execution run simultaneously on multiple CPU cores.<br>
+Coroutines are designed more for concurrency, where multiple tasks can be interleaved within a single thread of execution.
+Coroutines don't necessarily utilize multiple CPU cores simultaneously, but they can still achieve concurrency by suspending and resuming execution at specific points.<br>
+<b>Resource Utilization:</b> <br>
+Threads are heavier in terms of resource utilization because each thread requires its own stack and other resources.
+Creating and managing threads can lead to high overhead, especially when dealing with many concurrent tasks.
+Coroutines are lightweight in comparison because they don't necessarily correspond to operating system threads.
+They can be multiplexed onto a smaller number of threads or even a single thread, reducing resource overhead.<br>
+<b>Concurrency Model:</b> <br>
+Threads typically follow a preemptive concurrency model, where the operating system scheduler decides when to switch between threads.
+This can lead to issues like race conditions and deadlocks, which must be handled explicitly.<br>
+Coroutines, on the other hand, follow a cooperative concurrency model.
+They allow suspension and resumption of execution at specific points, which can be controlled by the programmer.
+This makes it easier to write asynchronous and non-blocking code, as coroutines can voluntarily yield control to other coroutines at defined suspension points.<br>
+<b>Synchronization and Communication:</b> <br>
+Threads often require explicit synchronization mechanisms, such as locks, mutexes, and semaphores, to coordinate access to shared resources and avoid data races.<br>
+Coroutines can communicate and synchronize using higher-level constructs like channels and message passing.
+This simplifies concurrency management by providing built-in mechanisms for inter-coroutine communication and synchronization.<br>
+<b>Error Handling:</b> <br>
+Threads typically rely on traditional error handling mechanisms, such as exceptions and return codes, which can sometimes be error-prone and difficult to manage.<br>
+Coroutines provide structured error handling, allowing exceptions to propagate across suspend points naturally.
+This makes error handling more straightforward and less error-prone.<br>